 There are a few basic approaches to paying remote employees, from using a single market to determine everyone’s compensation, to setting compensation by zone or local-market.
-But retrofitting a remote compensation strategy for your existing employees can get complicated if your decisions could change the way they’re compensated.
+But retrofitting a remote compensation strategy for your existing employees can get complicated if your decisions could change the way they’re paid.
 Here are a few ways you can ease the remote work transition for your team.

 If you’ve decided to base everyone’s pay on a single market, retrofitting for remote work is very straightforward.
 Compensation would be based on the same job grades and salary bands you’re already using—whether employees work in the office or remotely.

 Some companies choose this route because they consider it to be the most fair.
 Afterall, if employees are making the same contribution, shouldn’t they be paid the same amount?
 On the flip side, other companies find this practice grossly unfair.
 If you have a remote employee in San Francisco and another in Wichita earning the same salary, the one in Kansas will have significantly more discretionary income.
 Not to mention, payroll costs would likely be inflated quite a bit.